jrjhealey/bioinfo-tools/README.md

 *Disclaimer, not all of these were written by me, they just happen to be useful.
 Some are based on examples available online and modified.
 Some are also not actually functional scripts - just little reminders of commands I've used that did something useful (often long one liners I might want again).

-# One liners (shamelessly stolen from https://github.com/onceupon/Bash-Oneliner/blob/master/README.md)
+* Some One liners (shamelessly stolen from https://github.com/onceupon/Bash-Oneliner/blob/master/README.md)

 # Bash-Oneliner
 Hi bash learners and bioinformaticans, welcome to Bash Oneliner learning station.
 I started studying bioinformatics data three years ago, and I was amazed by those single-word bash commands which are much faster than my dull scripts, so i started bash.
 Not all the code here is oneliner (if the ';' counts..), but i put effort on making them brief and fast.